floydhub/floyd-docs/docs/getstarted/core_concepts.md

 # Core Concepts

-FloydHub is a platform that enables a workflow that data scientists use to create deep learning models more efficiently.
-FloyHub allows data scientists to work more effectively by relieving them of the hassle of maintaining and provisioning deep-learning servers, allowing them to focus on the science.
+FloydHub is a platform that enables data scientists use to create deep learning models more efficiently.
+FloyHub removes the of the hassle of maintaining and provisioning deep-learning servers, allowing data scientists to focus on the science of deep learning.
 It's deep learning without the DevOps.

-The topics essential to understanding and effectively using FloydHub and its workflow can be broken down into the following categories:
+The topics essential to effectively using FloydHub can be grouped into the following categories:

 - [Projects](#projects)
 - [Jobs](#jobs)
 - [Datasets](#datasets)
 - [Environments](#environments)
 - [Output](#output)

+This document serves as an introduction to each of these categories.
+When you're ready to dive deeper, each category has its own section in our documentation that you can explore.

 ## Projects
 The project is the most central construct of the FloydHub platform.